thsie004/asgn2/README.md

      10 www.google.com), any input from the keyboard will be recognized by rshell and executed or attached to the front of your next input after the long-lasting command halted.

+    -*For shell scripts only* Empty lines in a heredoc input redirection into rshell will not have a newline character displayed on the screen since we use getline to received user input and getline rids the input string of the '\n' delimiter.
+So if it is not typed out into rshell, it will not be shown on your screen.
+The consequence is a lump of input prompts clustered together, and have no substantial affects.